thoth-tech/.github/profile/README.md

 In addition, we also bootstrap a new project:

 - **DreamBig** is a new system that helps students develop their professional identity across their courses.
-It prepares them to smoothly enter the IT progressions.
+It prepares them to smoothly enter the IT professions.

 Oh, and by the way, we are always hiring talented, passionate people to [join our team] 🙌.